MANCHESTER ESSEX REGIONAL SCHOOL DISTRICT

 School Choice Lottery

-MERSD lottery applications are available January through early March, with a final submission date of February 28, 2020 at 5:00 pm.
+MERSD lottery applications are available from January through early March, with a final submission date of March 4, 2023, at 5:00 pm.
 The selection must be free from any type of discrimination.
 Because the number of applications received usually exceeds the number of slots available, a lottery system is used to ensure fairness in the random selection process.
 On the day of the lottery, names are randomly drawn.

 The state recognizes the difficulty parents have if siblings are separated in different school districts.
 Thus, in 1994 an amendment to the School Choice law was enacted, “Any sibling of a student already enrolled in the receiving district shall receive priority for admission to said district.”
 Once those preferences are honored, the remaining openings must be filled through a random selection process.
 If the number of siblings applying for a certain grade level exceeds the number of slots available, then a sibling lottery will take place and no other applicants will be considered.

 Yearly Application Process

 Once a non-resident student has been admitted under the School Choice program, the student has the right to remain in that district until graduation from high school unless there is a lack of funding for the program.
 This right exists even if the school district decides that it will no longer participate in the School Choice program.
 If an applicant is not chosen in the lottery system, a new application must be submitted for the following school year during the application process time frame.

 School Choice Transportation